jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) If any such appeal to the High Court or Court of Appeal is allowed, whether in whole or in part, the Registrar of the High Court must notify the Agency of the result of the appeal.
 (6) In determining the period for which a person is disqualified from holding or obtaining a licence, any time during which the operation of the disqualification order is deferred under this section must be disregarded.

-### 108 Appeal against Agency’s refusal to remove disqualification
+### 108 Appeal against Agency’s refusal to remove disqualification or replace alcohol interlock licence with zero alcohol licence
-(1) If an order has been made under section 65 and the person in respect of whom the order was made—that person may appeal to the District Court against the refusal of the Agency to make that order.
+(1) A person may appeal to the District Court against the refusal of the Agency to— (a) remove a disqualification under section 100; or (b) replace an alcohol interlock licence with a zero alcohol licence under section 100A.
-  (a) has unsuccessfully applied to the Agency for an order under section 100; and (b) considers that the Agency should have made an order under that section,— (2) In determining the appeal, the court may—
+(2) In determining the appeal, the court may—
-  (a) direct the Agency to make an order under section 100; or (b) dismiss the appeal.
+  (a) direct the Agency to remove a disqualification or replace an alcohol interlock licence with a zero alcohol licence; or (b) dismiss the appeal.

 ### 109 Appeal against refusal of Agency to remove suspension of driver licence